-The person should receive all routine immunizations, particularly for infections such as Haemophilus influenzae,influenza, measles, pertussis, pneumococcus, and varicella, which cause respiratory problems.
+The person should receive all routine immunizations, particularly for infections that can cause respiratory problems such as Haemophilus influenzae, influenza, measles, pertussis, pneumococcus, and varicella.

 Airway clearance techniques, which include postural drainage, chest percussion, hand vibration over the chest wall, and encouragement of coughing (see Chest Physical Therapy), are started when cystic fibrosis is first diagnosed.
 Parents of a young child can learn these techniques and carry them out at home every day.
-Older children and adults can carry out airway clearance techniques independently, using special breathing devices, a compression vest, or special breathing maneuvers.
+Older children and adults can carry out airway clearance techniques independently by using special breathing devices, an inflatable vest that vibrates at a high frequency (a high-frequency oscillation vest), or special breathing maneuvers.
 Aerobic exercise, done regularly, can also help keep the airways clear.

 Bronchodilators are drugs that help prevent the airways from narrowing.
 People usually take bronchodilators by inhaling them.
 People with severe lung problems and a low level of oxygen in the blood may need supplemental oxygen therapy.
 In general, people with chronic respiratory failure do not benefit from using a ventilator (breathing machine).
 However, occasional, short periods of mechanical ventilation in the hospital may help during an acute infection, after a surgical procedure, or while waiting for a lung transplant.

-Aerosol (nebulized) drugs, such as dornase alfa (recombinant human deoxyribonuclease I) or a highly concentrated (hypertonic) salt solution (in people older than 6 years of age), are widely used to help thin the thick mucus in the airways.
-Such drugs make it easier to cough up sputum, improve lung function, and may also decrease the frequency of serious respiratory tract infections.
+Drugs that help thin the thick mucus in the airways, such as dornase alfa or hypertonic saline (a highly concentrated salt solution), are widely used.
+These drugs are inhaled through a nebulizer.
+They make it easier to cough up sputum, improve lung function, and may also decrease the frequency of serious respiratory tract infections.

 Corticosteroids, such as prednisone or dexamethasone, given by mouth can relieve symptoms in infants with severe bronchial inflammation, in people who have narrowed airways that cannot be opened with bronchodilators, and in people who have an allergic lung reaction to a type of fungus (allergic bronchopulmonary aspergillosis).
-Allergic bronchopulmonary aspergillosis is also treated with an antibiotic by mouth.
+Allergic bronchopulmonary aspergillosis is also treated with an antifungal drug given by mouth.

-The nonsteroidal anti-inflammatory drug (NSAID) ibuprofen is sometimes used to slow the deterioration of lung function.
+Ibuprofen, a nonsteroidal anti-inflammatory drug (NSAID), is sometimes used to slow the deterioration of lung function.

 Antibiotics must be started as early as possible to treat respiratory tract infections.
 At the first sign of a respiratory tract infection, a sample of coughed-up sputum or a swab of a sample from the back of the throat and tonsils is collected and tested, so that the infecting organism can be identified and the doctor can choose the drugs most likely to control it.
-Staphylococcus aureus, including methicillin-resistant strains, and Pseudomonasspecies are commonly found.
+Staphylococcus aureus, including methicillin-resistant or methicillin-sensitive strains, and Pseudomonas species are commonly found.
 Many different antibiotics can be given by mouth to treat staphylococcal infections.
-To treat a Pseudomonas infection, an antibiotic such as a fluoroquinolone often can be given by mouth (orally), or an antibiotic such as tobramycin or aztreonam can be given in an aerosol mist.
+To treat a Pseudomonas infection, an antibiotic such as a fluoroquinolone often can be given by mouth (orally), or an antibiotic such as tobramycin or aztreonam can be inhaled through a nebulizer.

 However, if the infection is severe, antibiotics given by vein (intravenously) may be needed.
-For this treatment, tobramycin or gentamicin is combined with a type of penicillin that specifically targets Pseudomonas.
+For this treatment, tobramycin or another aminoglycoside antibiotic is combined with another antibiotic that specifically targets Pseudomonas.
+These antibiotics include cephalosporins, penicillins, fluoroquinolones, and monobactams.
 This treatment often requires hospitalization, but part of the treatment may be given at home.
-Taking the aerosol form of tobramycin or aztreonam for a long time, usually every other month, and also continuously taking an oral form of the antibiotic azithromycin 3 times each week may help prevent recurrences of pseudomonas infection and slow the decline in lung function.
+Taking the inhaled form of tobramycin or aztreonam every other month for a long time and also continuously taking an oral form of the antibiotic azithromycin 3 times each week may help control Pseudomonas infection and slow the decline in lung function.

-Doctors are working to develop drugs similar to ivacaftor and lumacaftor that will help people with other mutations that cause cystic fibrosis.
+Doctors are working to develop drugs that will help people with other mutations that cause cystic fibrosis.

 Newborns who have blocked intestines may be treated with special enema solutions but often require surgery.